 As the market shifts away from refinances toward purchases in 2021, text messaging for mortgage marketing is a natural transition.

-Here are some mortgage compliance reminders:
+Here are some reminders about compliance in mortgage marketing:

 Unless the contact has closed a loan within the last 18 months or has asked for information within the previous three months, they’ll need to opt-in to receiving text messages.